Thanks to this advocacy group, the Trump administration believes a little radiation is good for you

-World War II, virtually every American business where radiation is present—hospital emergency rooms and cancer wards, uranium mines, nuclear power plants, and others—has operated under rules generally requiring that exposures be kept as low as possible.
+Since World War II, virtually every American business where radiation is present—hospital emergency rooms and cancer wards, uranium mines, nuclear power plants, and others—has operated under rules generally requiring that exposures be kept as low as possible.
 The rules are based on a widely-accepted scientific dicta that even small amounts of extra radiation can be harmful to human health.

 Following those rules, though, is costly and often cumbersome, and so the requirement for low-dose radiation protections—known as the ALARA standard for “as low as reasonably achievable”—has long been annoying to a large swath of American industry.
 Estimates of the costs associated with these protections run into the billions of dollars.